hugopendlebury/gribtoarrow/readme.md

 A sample usage of the Library in python is given below.
 In this code a config CSV is read with polars.
-The CSV contains a list of latitude / longitudes where we want to know the equivalent values in the Grib file. e.g. this might be a list of all the major world cities.
+The CSV contains a list of latitude / longitudes where we want to know the equivalent values in the Grib file. e.g. This might be a list of all the major world cities.
-The polars table is converted to arrow and passed to the GribToArrowMethod which returns our reader / iterator object.
+The polars table is converted to arrow and passed to the GribToArrow method which returns our reader / iterator object.
 Next a simple list comprehension is used to extract all the details from every message and the results are saved to a parquet file.
 As can been seen a lot of work was accomplished in just 14 lines of python.
 In addition to the low amount of code required we also quick performance.